 Diagnostic exams were inconclusive or stymied when Iacovelli insisted on having them done a certain way or in a certain order.
 She was referred to a therapist who suggested she had body dysmorphic disorder, a label she rejected.
 In the documentary, Iacovelli says she thought suicide might be the only way to be heard.
 “Hopefully, they’ll listen after I’m dead,” she told filmmakers.

 Eppley finally sued in 2009, claiming these online posts were impacting his business.
-He even trademarked his name in order to claim ownership over Iacovelli’s mentions of him.
+He even trademarked his name in an attempt to have Iacovelli’s posts about him taken down.
 Low on funds, Iacovelli enlisted a friend, Rich Bergeron, to assist in preparing legal filings.
 Against her wishes, he also prepared sites like Dreppleysucks.com and other incendiary URLs hosted in a variety of states that satirized Eppley, the presiding judge, and Eppley’s attorney.
 (Through his legal counsel, Eppley declined to comment for this story.)

 “Lucille asked me to help her with the case, but she really was floored by the way I attacked Eppley, his lawyers, and the judge,” Bergeron says.
 “At times she seemed to enjoy my crusade, though.
 I remember her commenting that [the judge] looked better as a kangaroo than she did as a woman.
 She also got a real kick out of Eppley’s attorney wearing a dunce cap.”